jestjs/jest/docs/ExpectAPI.md

 });
 ```

-If you want to test that a specific error gets thrown, you can provide an argument to `toThrow`.
-The argument can be a string that should be contained in the error message, a class for the error, or a regex that should match the error message.
+If you want to test that a specific error gets thrown, you can provide an argument to `toThrow`

+- regular expression: error message **matches** the pattern
+- string: error message **includes** the substring
+- error object: error message is **equal to** the message property of the object
+- error class: error object is **instance of** class

 For example, let's say that `drinkFlavor` is coded like this:

 ```js
 function drinkFlavor(flavor) {